Tips for Emergency Preparedness

 Have a Plan

-Consider storing three days worth of diabetes supplies, which, depending on how you take care of your diabetes, could include oral medication, insulin, insulin delivery supplies, lancets, extra batteries for your meter and/or pump, and a quick-acting source of glucose.
+Consider storing at least a weeks' worth of diabetes supplies, which, depending on how you take care of your diabetes, could include oral medication, insulin, insulin delivery supplies, lancets, extra batteries for your meter and/or pump, and a quick-acting source of glucose.
 You may also want to have an extra glucagon emergency kit.

 All these items should be kept in an easy-to-identify container, and stored in a location that is easy to get to in an emergency.